 This lounge also offers soft and alcoholic house drinks for free, a children’s room, and a relaxation area featuring day beds.

 3. Turkish Airlines Lounge, Central Terminal

 If you have a Priority Pass and are not traveling in Business Class on American Airlines, or perhaps you are flying in Business Class but are not keen on the Admirals Club lounges, why not give the Turkish Airlines Lounge a go?

-The Turkish Lounge has a very decent food and drink selection for a Priority Pass lounge with a self serve soft and alcoholic drink selection.
+The Turkish Lounge has a very decent food and drinks selection for a Priority Pass lounge with a self-serve soft and alcoholic drink selection.
 Alcohol includes four types of wine (two whites and two reds), tea, a coffee machine, spirits, beer.

 Snacks include a massive jar of peanuts, and the main buffet offers sandwiches, croissants, toast, cereal, cake, fruit, salad, yogurt, cheese, brownies, and veggies.
 There are three hot dishes, including scrambled eggs, french toast, and sausages.
 A nice spread for a Priority Pass lounge.